wences-sanchez/Knowledge-Base/pages/Algorithms (highlights).md

 		- In Java, every value of any nonprimitive type is an object.
 In particular, arrays are objects. #ñspace
 		- -
 		- -
 		- El operador asignación no crea ningún objeto.
-Sólo hace que apunte a la referencia #card
+Sólo hace que apunte a la referencia #car
 			- An assignment statement with a reference type creates a copy of the reference.
 The assignment statement does not create a new object, just another reference to an existing object.
 		- -
 		- -